Posted on 31st October, 2016 by Elle Brown

 Instructions should always be text, not audio.
 They need to stay on screen until the learner has attempted the task

-Audio as assistive technology
+Audio as Assistive Technology

 Although audio is obviously useful for visually impaired users, it makes sense to deliver this through screenreader software.
-This can be generated from the on-screen text without additional labour.
+This can be generated from the on-screen text without additional labor.
 The advantage is that experienced users can play this at astonishingly high speeds, while recorded audio locks them into the narrator’s natural speed.

 Audio can also be a help to those who are dyslexic, and people, both children and adults, who have low levels of literacy.
 The same is true for users for whom English is a second language.
 The readability statistics in Word provide some guidance.

 Research at Stanford by Nass and Reeves shows that users are more sensitive to the quality of audio than they are to that of video.
 This may sound surprising, but people are quite unforgiving when it comes to tinny audio with variable sound levels.
 Learners expect consistently high quality at a consistent volume.
 Philips, the electronics manufacturer, also found that people perceived video picture quality to be better when higher quality sound accompanied the video.

 Audio quality, unlike video, seems to affect the user’s attention, memory and opinion about what is heard.
 Audio fidelity is therefore much more important than video fidelity, it would seem.
 Nass and Reeves conclude that, compared with video, ‘for designers of multimedia, audio is a good place to invest.
 It appears to deliver more psychological bang for the buck’.